-- (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, capital workin-progress and relevant details of right-of-use assets. - i. (a) (B) The Company has maintained proper records showing full particulars of intangibles assets. - i. (b) The Company has a program of verification of property, plant and equipment, capital work-in-progress and right-of-use assets so as to cover all the items once every three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, certain Property, Plant and Equipment were due for verification during the year and were physically verified by the Management during the year.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - i. (c) Based on our examination of the registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title deeds of all the immovable properties, (other than immovable properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in property, plant and equipment and capital work-in progress and are held in the name of the Company as at the balance sheet date. - i. (d) The Company has not revalued its Property, Plant and Equipment (including Right-of-use assets) or intangible assets during the year ended March 31, 2023.
-Accordingly, the reporting under Clause 3(i)(d) of the Order is not applicable to the Company. - (e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
+- i. (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment, and relevant details of right-of-use assets. - i. (a) (B) The Company has maintained proper records showing full particulars of intangibles assets. - i. (b) The Company has a program of verification of property, plant and equipment, capital work-in-progress and right-of-use assets so as to cover all the items once every three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the program, certain Property, Plant and Equipment were due for verification during the year and were physically verified by the Management during the year and no material discrepancies were noticed on such verification. - i. (c) Based on our examination of the registered sale deed / transfer deed / conveyance deed provided to us, we report that, the title deeds of all the immovable properties, (other than immovable properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the standalone financial statements included in property, plant and equipment and are held in the name of the Company as at the balance sheet date. - i. (d) The Company has not revalued its Property, Plant and Equipment (including Right-of-use assets) or intangible assets during the year ended March 31, 2024.
+Accordingly, the reporting under Clause 3(i)(d) of the Order is not applicable to the Company. - i. (e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. (a) The Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not applicable. - ii. (b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of Rs.
+5 crores, in aggregate, at points of time during the year, from banks or financial institutions on the basis of security of current assets.
+The company has filed quarterly returns or statements with such banks, which are in agreement with the books of account other than for the quarter ended March 31, 2024 December 31, 2023, September 30, June 30, 2023, March 31, 2023, December 31, 2022, September 30, 2022, June 30, 2022, whereby the reported amounts of trade receivable (billed) were lower by Rs.
+1,370.49 Millions, higher by Rs.
+20.39 Millions, lower by Rs.
+50.92 Millions, higher by Rs.
+31.75 Millions, lower by Rs.
+14.40 Millions, lower by Rs.
+86.83 Millions, and higher by Rs.
+17.23 Millions, respectively.
+Such differences were primarily due to adjustments pursuant to reconciliation with the customers subsequent to the filing of the said statements.: